bustin11/parallel-skiplist/README.md

 ![](imgs/perf_annotate.png)

 A fundamental operation of the skiplist (or any data structure) is the search operation.
-In this case, we see that %61.39 of the samples is the `mov 0x20(%rax),%eax`, the instruction in red.
+In this case, we see that 61.39% of the samples is the `mov 0x20(%rax),%eax`, the instruction in red.
 This is what is known as the hottest instruction.
-Regardless, it's nice to know where most of the operations are going towards, and by doing so we can make tiny differents that lead to huge optimizations, like removing `shared_ptrs`
+Regardless, it's nice to know where most of the operations are going towards, and by doing so we can make tiny differences that lead to huge optimizations, like removing `shared_ptrs`

 To see the results compared to [fine-grain](https://github.com/bustin11/parallel-skiplist/tree/fine-grain), [coarse-grain](https://github.com/bustin11/parallel-skiplist/tree/coarse-grain), go to here [main](https://github.com/bustin11/parallel-skiplist/tree/main)